Acting in Domestic Violence and Coercive Control Matters

 • How to prepare a prosecution and a defence from one jurisdiction to another

-• Navigating visa cancellations
+• Navigating and advising regarding visa cancellations

 Presented by Kim Hunter, Criminal Defence & Immigration Lawyer, Hunter Flood Lawyers, Accredited Specialist in Immigration Law